AaqibZ/Diffusion-Models/reviewer_1/README.md

-# Reviewer #1: Statistical Uncertainty Analysis
+# Revision: Statistical Uncertainty Analysis

 This directory contains the additional experiments conducted in response to Reviewer's comment regarding statistical uncertainty and the inclusion